mazwat/mazwat.github.io/uml-ws.md

 ## 3. Start work on your Poster

-If you have completed the above exercise please start work on your poster for the demo next week. **Find out more**
+If you have completed the above exercise please start work on your poster for the demo next week. **[**Find out more**](poster-preparation.md)**

 ## LECTURE

-It is assumed that you have watched the video lecture before this workshop or read the [**materials**](uml-lm).
+It is assumed that you have watched the video lecture before this workshop or read the [**materials**](uml-lm.md).
 If not you should find time to watch it during the week.
 {: .callout .callout--warning}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg3MjE0NDY5LC0xNDc1ODMzNjEzLC0zOD
+eyJoaXN0b3J5IjpbLTgzMjc4NTExNywtMTQ3NTgzMzYxMywtMz
-c0MTU4NDUsLTE0NDIxNTg4NCw0NzUxOTU1MTEsLTExMDMyMjk5
+g3NDE1ODQ1LC0xNDQyMTU4ODQsNDc1MTk1NTExLC0xMTAzMjI5
-MTksMTIyNDM2OTcwMywtMTUwMTE5Mjk4MV19
+OTE5LDEyMjQzNjk3MDMsLTE1MDExOTI5ODFdfQ==
 -->